daqichen/GirlsHooHack2020/README.md

 ## Demo link (domain link):
 andthatsonperiod.tech

-*(unfortunately, domain.com was not working for us so we could not upload the html files to this domain, please use the source code below to see a demo of our project)*
+*(Unfortunately, domain.com was not working for us so we could not upload the html files to this domain, please see a video demonstration of our project at the YouTube link below!)*

 ## ![YouTube Demo](https://youtu.be/c0KhV5yyFrg)